-You've six months left to use 1st and 2nd class stamps without barcodes – or you can swap them for free
+You've 100 days left to use 1st and 2nd class stamps without barcodes – or you can swap them for free

-You've now got less than six months to use any non-barcoded everyday stamps – those with the Queen's profile on – before they become worthless on 31 January 2023.
+You've now got just 100 days to use any non-barcoded everyday stamps – those with the Queen's profile on – before they become worthless on 31 January 2023.
 Alternatively, you can swap them for barcoded versions for free through Royal Mail's scheme.
 We take you through what you need to know below.

 In February, Royal Mail announced that it will scrap so-called 'definitive' stamps – 'everyday' stamps featuring the profile of the Queen against a plain coloured background – from 31 January 2023.
 After this date you can only use barcoded stamps with the Queen's profile on, or non-barcoded Christmas or special collection stamps.